wintere/introhpc-archive/advanced-slurm/lesson.md

 ### Building the Pipeline: `sbatch` Scripts

-The goal of our pipeline is to make 8 1000x1000 matrices, compute their eigenvalues, sum those eigenvalues, then sort and sum those eigenvalues.
+The goal of our pipeline is to make 8 1000x1000 matrices, compute the eigenvalues of each matrix, sum the eigenvalues of each matrix, then sort the 8 eigenvalue sums in ascending order.

 This can be accomplished by running the following `sbatch` scripts in order, waiting for each stage to finish before